 13) Once the hypothetical data has been filled in, in terms of the mg of HCN left over after each step for each Team/process in Column B, go to the sheet called ProcessOne and click on the button for the macro on the Quick Access Toolbar in order to run the code.
 Since these are our trial experimental runs, we input all the data obtained, in column B.

 By running the macro, we can see for Process One/Team 1 – the enzyme cocktail yielded what we wanted i.e 10 mg or less of HCN at Step Nine.
-Thus in future, we could stop after Step 9, and do not need to continue beyond this point.
+Thus in the future, we could stop after Step 9, and do not need to continue beyond this point.

 14) We can then go to the ProcessTwo sheet with the hypothetical data filled in, and then click on the button to run the macro from the Quick Access Toolbar.

 By running the macro we can see, that the ProcessTwo sheet’s experimental runs did not yield 10 mg or below for the entire set of steps encompassed, in the experimental run.
-We would, therefore, have to optimize the alkali procedure and perhaps try different temperatures in conjunction with the same base or different bases in order to optimize the experimental design in future.
+We would, therefore, have to optimize the alkali procedure and perhaps try different temperatures in conjunction with the same base, or different bases in order to optimize the experimental design in the future.

 15) We now go to the ProcessThree sheet and click on the button to run the macro, once we have filled in all the data for the trial experiment.

 We can see that after Step Five, we could stop running the experiment since the desired reduction was obtained.
+The above operation follows the Do While Loop in Excel VBA.

-Our Results in Context: When evaluating the trials, Process One (the enzymatic cocktail) method of reducing HCN content in the cassava cultivar, Process Two (the alkali) method of reducing HCN content in the cassava cultivar and Process Three (the acidic) method of reducing HCN content in the cassava cultivar, we can see that Process Three was the most effective.
+From our analysis, we can see that Process Three was the most effective.
 Using our macro, we were able to determine that we could stop the experimental run after Step Five in Process Three, whereas we only achieved the desired cyanide reduction after Step Nine with Process One, and Process Two did not yield the desired cyanide reduction for the entire experimental run with all the steps.

 Download Working File